Just Released!

 • Hope: We believe small acts of restoration can open the door to new possibilities.

-• Our mission is to restore hope, dignity, and opportunity by providing reliable vehicles and creating spaces where our community can learn, grow, and walk together with intention.
-We serve individuals and families in the ALICE (Asset Limited, Income Constrained, but Employed) threshold through practical support, meaningful relationships, discussion groups and classes and the love of Jesus — because restoration is a journey we take together.
+Our mission is to restore hope, dignity, and opportunity by providing reliable vehicles and the love of Jesus — because restoration is a journey we take together.

 How you can help

-• Running or not, every vehicle becomes a doorway to stability for a family rebuilding their life.
-We restore each car with care and prepare it for someone ready for a new beginning.
+Every vehicle becomes a doorway to stability for a family rebuilding their life.
+We evaluate each car and determine the reliability.
+All reliable cars and cars that can be easily restored to reliable condition are given to someone ready for a new beginning.

 Your support also fuels the spaces where people grow — classes, discussion groups, worship nights, and moments of real community.
 And when someone takes a food or hope bag to a neighbor who’s struggling, your generosity becomes a ripple of encouragement that reaches far beyond our shop.